 To help online and nontraditional students interested in web development find the school that can best suit their needs, OnlineColleges.com has put together this ranking of the 10 best online colleges for web development.
 We used data from the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS), analyzing data points such as acceptance rate and in-state tuition costs with our proprietary methodology.
-For more details on our methodology, see the bottom of this page.

 To do their jobs properly, a web developer must have working knowledge of both the aesthetic and technical aspects of a website, as well as a strong grasp of programming and graphic design.
 Formal education through online programs for web development can help them get there, but how?
 This section will detail some of the oft-seen courses found in online web development programs, as well as the skills those courses may help to nurture in their students.

 Though there are some certificates available in web development that can provide a starting point for a career, most aspiring professionals must have an associate degree in order to begin entry-level work in web development.
 An associate degree program can take up to two years, though accelerated programs might allow a hard-working student to finish their studies in 18 months.
 Students who embark on an associate degree program for web development may see some of the following courses: